-The Housing Strategy builds on the Willoughby Housing Position Statement document which was released for public exhibition in 2017.
+The Draft Housing Strategy progressed work from the Willoughby Housing Position Statement document which was released for public exhibition in 2017.
 The Position Statement defined guiding principles for future housing in Willoughby and identified areas for further investigation.
-The areas of investigation are discussed later in this document.

 The underlying principles continue to guide this work, i.e.